 I must admit I have a fetish for beautiful wreaths, but I prefer a simple wreath.
 I’m a simple girl who isn’t into all the fluff and bows.
 Just give me a plain wreath that I can add to, and I’m happy!
 Below are a few of my favorites that I use in my home, inside and out.
 The front door is a must!

 *This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 What can I say?
 I love cotton stems in any way they come.
-Cotton stems on wreaths… that’s just like heaven on earth to me.
-The fluffy billowy cotton nestled into a handy little container.
-My Grandma picked cotton, so I guess there’s a strong memory with the stories she would tell.
+Cotton stems are like heaven on earth to me—the fluffy, billowy cotton nestled into a handy little container.
+My Grandma picked cotton, and I loved hearing all the stories she would tell, so I guess it’s a strong memory for me.
+For sure, it’s a southern thing.

-Magnolia Wreaths also have a fond memory attached.
+Magnolia Wreaths also have fond memories attached to them for me.
 It’s a southern thing!
 Just look at those majestic leaves.

 Last but not least is the Boxwood.
 Probably my favorite of all.
 Especially after trying to make one from real boxwood trimmings.
 You can see how I did it ⇒ HERE.
-Sometimes it’s just better to buy the darn thing!
-The base was created out of pallet wood.
-Check out this DIY tutorial on how to make your own!
+Sometimes, it’s just better to buy the darn thing!

 Thanks for hanging out with me today.
-I hope this has inspired you to use more wreaths in your home decor and designs.
-Something so simple sure can make a big statement.
+I hope this has inspired you to use more wreaths to decorate inside and outside of your home.
+Something so simple can make a big statement.